CoderMP/README-Boilerplate/DDREADME.md

 ## Contributions
 More content is always being added to and updated within the app, so If you'd like to see something game-related or feature-related to be integrated into future releases of the app, simply submit an issue ticket with the proper documentation with your request for approval!
 ## Credits
-As always, credit goes to Wizards of the Coast for all D&D content
+As always, credit goes to Wizards of the Coast for all D&D content.